 Adobe Experience Manager Assets supports many proprietary and third-party file format libraries to cater to diverse file support requirements of users.
 The supported Adobe libraries include, Adobe Camera Raw, Gibson, Adobe PDF Rasterizer, and Adobe InDesign Server.
 In addition, Experience Manager Assets supports third-party libraries, including ImageMagick, TwelveMonkeys, and so on.

 For the supported file formats, see Assets supported formats.

-If you are using Experience Manager on Adobe Managed Services (AMS), reach out to Adobe Customer Care if you plan to process lots of large PSD or PSB files.
-Work with Adobe Customer Care representative to implement these best practices for your AMS deployment and to choose the best possible tools and models for Adobe’s proprietary formats.
+If you are using Experience Manager on Adobe Managed Services (AMS), reach out to Adobe Customer Support if you plan to process lots of large PSD or PSB files.
+Work with Adobe Customer Support representative to implement these best practices for your AMS deployment and to choose the best possible tools and models for Adobe’s proprietary formats.
 Experience Manager may not process very high-resolution PSB files that are more than 30000 x 23000 pixels.

 For optimal performance, Adobe recommends using Adobe Camera Raw library for RAW and DNG files.

 Adobe Camera Raw library supports CMYK color profile as input.
 However, it generates the output in RGB colorspace and supports output in JPEG format only.
-It does not retain the source file colorspace (for example CMYK) in the thumbnails.
+It does not retain the source file colorspace (for example, CMYK) in the thumbnails.

 For more information, see Camera Raw support.

 For best results, Adobe recommends using the Adobe PDF Rasterizer library for the following files: